amruta05/SQL-Top-customers-markets-Finance-analytics/README.md

 1) To generate report of individual product sales (aggregated on monthly basis at product code level ) for croma india customer for FY 2021 to track sales and further product analysis can be performed on it.
- 2) Creating net sales report
+ 2) Creating net sales report after deducting pre-invoice and post-invoice discounts.

 # Reports are created with help of joins,window,user-defined function,views,cte.